jabbott7335/ocp-cp-bits/ocp-4-4-11-iam-operator.md

 https://www.ibm.com/support/knowledgecenter/SSHKN6/installer/3.x.x/troubleshoot/op_pending.html eventually points to a troubleshooting section that doesn't exactly work.

-Are you getting pods in "configerror" status in the ibm-common-services project after installing the IBM Common Services operator on 4.4.11?
-You also likely are missing pods for IAM `iam-`.
-The IBM IAM Operator is likely stuck in a pending state.
-To fix this we will fix the cluster role associated to the `ibm-iam-operand-restricted` service account.
+Are you getting pods in "configerror" status in the ibm-common-services project after installing the IBM Common Services operator on 4.4.x?
+You also likely are missing pods for IAM `oc get po -n ibm-common-services | grep iam-`.
+The IBM IAM Operator is likely stuck in a pending state and its pod may be missing.
+To fix this we will fix the ClusterRoles associated to the `ibm-iam-operand-restricted` and `ibm-iam-operator` service accounts.

 To fix this behavior we will alter a pair of ClusterRoles that are bound to a pair of ServiceAccounts.